How to Sign Up for Veterans Benefits: Quick and Easy Steps

 Determine Your Eligibility

-Your service time and type matter.
+Your service time and type are important.

 Enrollment Process

-They might ask for more info.
+They might reach out for more information.

 Required Documentation

-This shows when and how you served.
+Your DD214 is your golden ticket—it shows when and how you served.

-• Proof of income (like tax returns)
+• Proof of income (like copies of tax returns)

-• Info about your health insurance
+• Details about your health insurance

 • Service medical records

-Keep copies of everything you send.
+And a pro tip: Keep copies of everything you send in.

 Applying for VA Health Care